Podcast Show Notes Made Easy: A Beginners Guide to Writing

 Links and References

 If you've mentioned any resources, websites, or people in your podcast episode, be sure to include these in your show notes.
 This not only helps your listeners find the resources you've mentioned but also gives credit where credit is due.
+To better understand what content drives the most engagement, use podcast link tracking.
+Whether it’s your own site, a guest’s resource, or a product recommendation, tracking those links gives you powerful insight.

 Making Show Notes Engaging